 - 2 tbsp Olive Oil

 - Heat oil in a large pan over medium-high heat.
-Cook garlic and red chillies (if using) until fragrant.
+Saute garlic and red chillies (if using) for about 1-2 minutes until fragrant.3 cloves Garlic, 2-3 Red Chillies (optional), 2 tbsp Olive Oil

 - Add in sun-dried tomatoes and saute for a minute.
-Season with paprika, salt & pepper.
+Season with paprika, salt & pepper.1 tsp Paprika, Salt & Pepper, 80 g Sun-Dried Tomatoes (oil-packed)

 - Stir in chicken broth to deglaze the pan.
-Allow to bubble for 3-4 minutes until slightly reduced.
+Allow to bubble for a few minutes until slightly reduced.¼ cup Chicken Broth

 - Turn to medium/medium-low heat and stir in the double cream.
-Let simmer for 3-5 minutes.
+Let simmer for 3-5 minutes.½ cup Double Cream

 - The red chillies are completely optional.
 I personally like to add a kick of spice and fresh red chillies work well in the recipe.